univention/univention-portal/doc/concepts/10_architecture.md

    Host: <the application host>
    ```
    >**DW:** do we really want the frontend to ask every app to request the well-known endpoint or may it be better to let it the backend do?

+   > this is request should go through the intercom service to get the correct application token

    and receives (if available) a meta information to display proper badge information